 India confirms Jaishankar’s participation in trilateral with China and Russia

-New Delhi, June 19: External Affairs Minister, S Jaishankar will take part in the foreign minister level trilateral RIC (Russia-India-China) meeting on June 23.
+New Delhi, June 19: External Affairs Minister, S Jaishankar will take part in the foreign minister-level trilateral RIC (Russia-India-China) meeting on June 23.

 Jaishankar will interact with Russian Foreign Minister Sergey Lavrov and Chinese Foreign Minister Wang Yi through video conferencing, New Delhi has confirmed.